Technical SEO matters! A lot.

 - The SEO audit takes time and requires basic knowledge of on-page optimization.
-If you are newbie in SEO, read beginner guide of SEO by MOZ
+If you are a newbie in SEO, read beginner guide of SEO by MOZ

 - You can’t use this SEO audit checklist for all types of websites/blogs

-- SEO audit for static or dynamic website and e-commerce website is different from SEO audit for blog
+- SEO audit for a static or dynamic website and e-commerce website is different from SEO audit for blog

 - It requires some programming and technical knowledge of website design development and hosting